 The 37-year-old turned professional later than others, only making his debut in 2017.
 His first nine fights all ended early, including an impressive victory over former WBC world champion Bermane Stiverne in 2019.

 Joyce has won 14 fights by knockout and only Bryant Jennings has managed to take him to the final bell.

 The Brit has achieved impressive victories during his career, stopping Daniel Dubois, Carlos Takam, Christian Hammer and Parker.

 His victory over Parker was his biggest to date, dismantling the former world champion in Manchester last year before he suffered the upset against Zhang.

 Chinese boxer Zhang is similar to Joyce in that he also only turned professional after a long and successful amateur career.

-He looked to have done enough against Croatia's Filip Hrgovic, but the latter got the decision.
+His only defeat came in a controversial bout in August 2022 when he looked to have done enough against Croatia's Filip Hrgovic, but the latter got the decision.

 As a southpaw, Zhang caused Joyce plenty of problems before the first fight was stopped and the victory ranks as the biggest of his career so far.

 |Zhilei Zhang (4/5) v Joe Joyce (1/1)||WBO Interim Heavyweight title fight|

 |Pierce O'Leary v Kane Gardner||WBC International super-lightweight title|